jdtsmith/kind-icon/README.md

    		     completion-in-region-function)))))
 ```

 for whichever `completion-ui` you are using.
+Note that your completion UI must support the Emacs 28 `affixation-function' property.

 ## Configuration